The editor toolbox provides a foundation for two common kinds of applications:

 Simple text, where there is one character per item.
 Items that are characters are mapped to themselves, and all other items are mapped to a period.
-Line breaks are represented by newline characters (ASCII 10).
+Line breaks are represented by carriage-return characters (ASCII 13).

 Within a frame, only one object can contain the keyboard focus.
 This property must be maintained when a frame contains multiple editors in multiple displays, and when a single editor contains other editors as items.

 When an editor contains other editors, it keeps track of caret ownership among the contained sub-editors.
 When the caret is taken away from the main editor, it will revoke caret ownership from the appropriate sub-editor.